itsjunetime/smserver/README.md

  - A detailed description of what failed
  - And if the app crashed & you can get it, a crash log

-Also, if the app did not crash on startup, but rather had an issue after it was already up and running, please do the following:
+Also, if the app did not crash on startup, but rather crashed after it was already up and running, I would appreciate if you could do the following:
  - Install the package 'oslog' from your package manager
  - ssh into your device or open a terminal app, and run (as root): `oslog --debug | grep "SMServer_app"`; do not redirect the output into a file.
  - Enable debug on the app, then kill the app in app switcher